Database Access with SQL Server on Azure | Teleport

 If you have it enabled, you can go to the next step.

-Go to the Azure Portal, select Database servers, and select the database you wish to enable the Azure Active Directory integration.
+Go to the Azure Portal, select Database servers, and select the database you wish to enable the Microsoft Entra authentication.

 Select Set Admin, and choose an account that will be added as an admin login to SQL Server.